 The first task regarding music was the selection of a composer.
 Some considerations had to be taken into account when identifying a composer with a plausible sampling of work.
-First and foremost, the composer must have a large number of works that are known to be their own.
+First and foremost, the composer needed to have a large number of works that are known to be their own.
 Without this stipulation, there would be no way to take a sampling large enough to discern the typical elements of that composer's work, thus an entropy from a small sampling would carry with it an uncertainty too large to be of much interest.
-Secondly, we would ideally find a composer who had at least one or two works which were contested regarding their authorship.
-Third and finally we would hope for a composer of piano music or solo pieces for other instruments.
+Also we would hope for a composer of piano music or solo pieces for other instruments.
 The reason for this is again to provide a stronger entropy measure from the sampling.
-As more instruments are added to a score, the number of elements in χ increase substantially.
+As more instruments are added to a score, the number of elements in γ increase substantially.
 This is because when one instrument is being played, fewer notes can be played in any time step.
 As more instruments are added many more combinations of notes can be played at any given time step.
 The problem caused by this is that it is much more likely that no single set of notes played within a time step will be repeated.
 We could of course choose to analyze only one instrument, but it is much more likely that the stylistic elements that make a composer unique are not broken up neatly into their treatment of each instrument but rather can be found in the instruments interactions and the melodic structure.
 Under that assumption we could of course try to follow only the melody of a score, but there would be instances in which that could in fact be a tall order.
 A prime example of this would be canonical structure in which multiple instruments all play the melody but are displaced in their timing much like the singing of "Row Row Row Your Boat" in a round where each singer starts the song after the first measure has passed.
 Thus we would prefer, at least in our first analysis, to tackle a set of composition with a small number of instruments.
+Chopin became a logical choice because he had a very prolific collection of works for solo piano.
+He was in fact so prolific that I was able to go a step further and use only his Nocturnes for a complete sample space.